Yeliz Teber

 Research Interests:

-Antinomian dervish groups in Eastern Europe and the Middle East,
+Renunciatory dervish groups in Eastern Europe and the Middle East,

 Abdals, Bektashis and Kizilbash in Ottoman Anatolia and Balkans,

-Sufi shrines, material and visual culture,
+Sufi shrines, material, and visual culture,

 Hagiography and Ottoman historiography,

-Contemporary Alevi movements in urban slums in Turkey.
+Contemporary Alevi movements in Turkey.